RobotLocomotion/drake/tools/workspace/meshcat/README.md

 The local testing consists largely of informal prodding: run an application which exercises meshcat and confirm that is reasonably well behaved.

+Required:
+  - drake/geometry:meshcat_manual_test
+    - See the documentation at the top of that file for the expected behavior.

 Possible options:

   - drake/manipulation/util/show_model.py